apache/cocoon/README.txt

 3. Create a new Eclipse workspace and don't forget to set the M2_REPO classpath variable

-4. add following projects to your workspace
+4. Add following projects to your workspace
    - cocoon-core
    - cocoon-blocks-fw-impl

-5. add the Equinox target platform to your workspace:
+5. Add the Equinox target platform to your workspace:
    - [Window] - [Preferences] - [Plug-In Development] - [Target Platform] and choose
      ./cocoon/trunk/tools/equinox-target-platform as base directory for the new target platform

-6. start Cocoon:
+6. Start Cocoon:
    - [Run] - [Run ...] - [Equinox OSGI Framework] and create a new instance

 7. Run it by hitting the "Run" button

-8. point your browser to http://localhost/sitemap-test/test
+8. Point your browser to http://localhost/sitemap-test/test
-   (the first reponse produces an error because nothing is returned, but
+   (the first response produces an error because nothing is returned, but
     after a refresh, everything works fine.)